NHSDigital/electronic-prescription-service-api-regression-tests/.github/ISSUE_TEMPLATE/bug_report.md

  - All headers
  - Detail of what you expected to see

-**Additional context**
+**Additional Information**
-Add any other context about the problem here.
+Add any other information about the problem here.